s95huang/darkscnn_caffe_cv.dnn/README.md

 # darkscnn_caffe_cv.dnn
-using cv:dnn caffe to load and inference darkscnn models
+using cv:dnn caffe to load and inference darkscnn models with ros1 integration.
+It doesn't need caffe modules if you compile CV with CUDA support.

 ### bug